-To guide the process of professional development: self-reflection and self-assessment, identification of specific individual competencies for development, goal setting, and selection of educational, professional development and growth activities.
-Students will a list of professional, educational and personal growth goals, plan and document participation in identified professional development and growth activities, and construct a professional development portfolio.
+Students will engage in the process of professional development: self-reflection and self-assessment, identification of specific individual competencies for development, goal setting, and selection of educational, professional development and growth activities.
+Students will list professional, educational and personal growth goals, plan and document participation in identified professional development and growth activities, and construct a professional development portfolio.